High Risk →

 Can I rate-limit build_environment? +

 Yes.
-Add a rate_limit block to the build_environment rule in your Intercept policy.
+Add a rate_limit block to the build_environment rule in your PolicyLayer policy.
 For example, setting max: 10 and window: 60 limits the tool to 10 calls per minute.
 Rate limits are tracked per agent session and reset automatically.

 How do I block build_environment completely? +

-Set action: deny in the Intercept policy for build_environment.
+Set action: deny in the PolicyLayer policy for build_environment.
 The AI agent will receive a policy violation error and cannot call the tool.
 You can also include a reason field to explain why the tool is blocked.

 What MCP server provides build_environment? +

-Enforce policies on Unreal Engine
+Enforce policy on every Unreal Engine tool call.

 // GET IN TOUCH